firstbatchxyz/dria-sdk/docs/factory/magpie.md

 # MagPie

-`MagPie` is a `SingletonTemplate` task that generates a dialogue between two personas.
+`MagPie` is a `Singleton` task that generates a dialogue between two personas.

 #### Inputs
 - instructor_persona (`str`): The persona of the instructor.